Building and managing a successful and compliant 401k practice takes a considerable amount of time, talent, effort, and resources.

 One of the reasons having a prospect drip program is so effective is because it keeps things moving forward.
 Stay in touch.
 Do what you say you’re going to do.
 Follow-up.
 Be proactive and pleasantly persistent.
 Exceed expectations.

 With so many online sources of public plan data, getting the information you need is easy.
 Before heading into that first call or first appointment, do your research.
 Go to efast.gov and look up the 5500 information.
 Find out who is the plan administrator and who are the parties getting paid out of plan assets.
 Google the company and look up the person you’re meeting with on LinkedIn.
 With a little bit of research, you can learn a LOT of valuable information that can give you an edge in your prospect meeting.

 10. Market Effectively

 While it’s often tempting to try various methods of prospecting for new business, the most effective methods are those that have been proven effective for you in the past (“it worked so well, we stopped doing it”) and the ones you find easy, effortless and enjoyable.
-If you’re just getting started, refer to the Marketing Strategies Survey for ideas.
+If you’re just getting started, refer to this article (How to Get New 401k Leads in Your Pipeline) for ideas.